tinglabs/redPATH/README.md

 ```
 require(devtools)
+# Extract and rename the folder to 'redPATH'
-setwd("where redPATH folder is located")
+setwd("where the redPATH folder is located")
 install("redPATH", args = c("--no-multiarch"))

 ```